fiinix/fiinix.github.io/_posts/2016/may/2016-05-06-this-is-how-you-tell-a-computer-which-place-to-go-to.md

 layout: post
 title: "That Thing That I Do That People Pay Me to Do"
 date: 2016-05-07 T 17:00 +0100
-tags : ["Up Goer Five", Readability, Xkcd, "Randall Munroe", Web Design, Copywriting]
+tags : ["Up Goer Five", Web design, Jobs, Writing]
-category: personal
+category: Industry
 excerpt: "In which I finally figure out a way of explaining my job to people who do not work with computers every day."
 color: "#365690"
 color2: "#569037"